jalbam/nwjs_rpi/README.md

 NW.js port for Raspberry Pi
 =============================

 [NW.js](http://nwjs.io/ "NW.js web site") (formely node-webkit) binary compiled for the **ARMv6** used by Raspberry Pi.
 It also runs on Raspberry Pi 2 and Raspberry Pi 3 since they are backward compatible with ARMv6.
-Other compatible hardware could also run this binary althoguh it has not been tested yet.
+Other compatible hardware should also be able to run this binary.

 ## Instructions